gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

-Trigger for rekeying can either be a local AGING event, triggered by the DTLS connection meeting the criteria for rekeying, or a REMOTE AGING event, triggered by receiving a DTLS record on the Traffic Traffic DTLS Key Context that would be used for new DTLS connection.
+Trigger for rekeying can either be a local AGING event, triggered by the DTLS connection meeting the criteria for rekeying, or a REMOTE AGING event, triggered by receiving a DTLS connection creation request on the Traffic DTLS Key Context that would be used for new DTLS connection.
 In such case a new DTLS connection shall be added according to {{add-dtls-connection}} with a new Traffic DTLS Key Context.

 As soon as the new DTLS connection completes handshaking, and the Traffic and Restart DTLS Key Contextes have been derived, the traffic